gamemode-3/thelittlethings/README.md

 def my_func(string: str, integer: int, m_list: list)
     assert_types((string, integer, m_list), (str, int, list))
 ```

+with all `assert` functions you can pass the `error_message_appendix` keyword argument. the given string will be shown if an error is thrown.

 ### ⛭ technical details
 all `assert` functions will throw an `AssertionError` if they fail and otherwise return `True`.